Weicesun/Weicesun.github.io/_posts/2016-07-21-talk about some basic idea about photo sharing system.markdown

 Proxy can also decrease the response time.
 A proxy can filter request log request and sometimes transform request.
 Proxy server can clapse the result and return the response to the server.

+The way to increase the efficiency of writing is to add Message queue to make the task become asynchronous